Bluegrass Star Billy Strings

 Alice Coltrane, a high school classmate of Ashby's, received a harp as a gift from her husband, the legendary saxophonist John Coltrane, and she used it to create a style often called spiritual jazz.

-Brenda Younger follows in their footsteps, using using the harp in many styles of jazz and popular music.
+Brandy Younger follows in their footsteps, using the harp in many styles of jazz and popular music.
+For instance, she's played on sessions with Common, Lauren Hill, and The Roots.

 Younger's own music embraces a broad range of jazz and jazz-adjacent styles.

-On her new recording, Gatabout Season, she plays Coltrane's instrument and updates the style of the great harpist's early recordings.
+On her new recording, Gatabout season, she plays Coltrane's instrument and updates the style of the great harpist's early recordings.

+That's Brandi Younger's song, Reckoning, the lead track on her new recording.
 There are a few trends that distinguish jazz in the 2020s as the rise of the harp.

-Its shimmering grace is perfect for the textural focus of so many composers, and the instrument's history as a cornerstone of spiritual jazz and as a jazz ambassador in related genres provide the perfect entrance entrance for Brandy Younger on the scene.
+Its shimmering grace is perfect for the textural focus of so many composers, and the instrument's history as a cornerstone of spiritual jazz and as a jazz ambassador in related genres provide the perfect entrance for Brandy Younger on the scene.

 She's championed the work of her artistic foremothers, and she's played on sessions with Common, Lauren Hill, and The Roots.

 In that regard, she has many allies among young musicians who dote on different styles.
+Here, she's joined by fellow Rising Stars Shabaka, Makaya McCraven, and Joel Ross on the title track.

+Unlike Dorothy Ashby and Alice Coltrane, Younger is not alone among harpists.
 There are others like Edmar Castaneda, Destiny Mohamed, Isabelle Olivier, to name a few.

+Younger's style definitely uses her instrument's full range.
 She can give it an assertive weight of a guitar or austere reserve of electronic instruments.

 The harp's ability to be both chordal and percussive enables her to move freely in a tune, but as a soloist, she can command center stage as she does on breaking point.

+But that's about as insistent as Younger Gets.
 This recording, more so than her others, delves deeply into the spiritual side of jazz.

 It's not laid back, but it is elegantly minimal music that invites contemplation.